Survey: Image Mixing and Deleting for Data Augmentation: Applications

 \subsection{Adversarial Training}

-Adversarial training is about training the neural networks for robustness against adversarial examples.
-However, to achieve adversarial robustness neural networks performance becomes worse for standard classification.
-To reduce the impact of this phenomenon, approaches are proposed to incorporate adversarial training with MixUp.
-Adversarial vertex mixup \cite{avm} trains the network with the MixUp of clean image x and adversarial vertex image $x_{av}$ generated by the equation \ref{vm_eq}, where perturbations $\delta_x$ are generated by Projected Gradient Descent (PGD) \cite{pgd}.
-Similarly, interpolated adversarial training \cite{iat}, performs the MixUp of clean and perturbed images generated by PGD for enhanced robustness.
+Adversarial training trains a neural network for robustness against adversarial examples.
+However, while trying to achieve adversarial robustness, the neural network performance drops for the classification of clean samples.
+To reduce the impact of this phenomenon, some approaches~\cite{avm,iat} propose incorporating adversarial training with MixUp.
+Adversarial Vertex Mixup~\cite{avm} trains the network with the MixUp of clean image $x$ and adversarial vertex image $x_{av}$ generated via Eq.~\ref{vm_eq}, where perturbations $\delta_x$ are generated by Projected Gradient Descent (PGD)~\cite{pgd}.
+Similarly, interpolated adversarial training~\cite{iat} performs the MixUp of clean and perturbed images generated by PGD for enhanced robustness.